Complete Guide to PTO Shaft: Types, Safety, & Maintenance

 4. Store Properly

-When the PTO shaft is not in use, don’t just leave it outside or toss it in the back of the shed.
-Keep it in a clean, dry place where it’s safe from dirt, rain, and physical damage.
-This helps prevent rust and keeps the shaft ready for the next job.
+When not in use, don’t just leave the PTO shaft outside or toss it in the back of the shed.
+Store it somewhere dry and clean, away from physical harm, rain, and dirt.
+This keeps the shaft ready for the next task and helps stop rust.

 Applications of PTO Shafts